cebericus/vopt-cuda/README.md

 Currently using swt 3.7.2, jcuda 0.4.1 and OpenJDK 1.7.

-Visual Occupancy and Performance Tool for CUDA, Cole S. Nelson (2012) Department of Computer Science, Portland State University, Portland Oregon, USA.
+Visual Occupancy and Performance Tool for CUDA

+Cole S. Nelson (2012)

 Abstract:
 The Compute Unified Device Architecture (CUDA) is a combined hardware and software